AaronRobinsonMSFT/DNNE/readme.md

 The `FailureType` enum uses `#[repr(i32)]` with variants `LoadRuntime` and `LoadExport`.

-Generated export functions are `pub unsafe fn` &mdash; idiomatic for Rust consumers (no `#[no_mangle]` or `extern "C"`).
+Generated export functions are `pub unsafe fn`.

 <a name="netfx"></a>

 ## .NET Framework support

-.NET Framework support is limited to the Windows platform.
+.NET Framework support is limited to the Windows platform and C99.
 This limitation is in place because .NET Framework only runs on the Windows platform.

 DNNE has support for targeting .NET Framework v4.x TFMs&mdash;there is no support for v2.0 or v3.5.
 DNNE respects multi-targeting using the `TargetFrameworks` MSBuild property.
 For any .NET Framework v4.x TFM, DNNE will produce a native binary that will activate .NET Framework.